mightycogs/mcp-mashup/README.md

 - `MCP_PROTOCOL_VERSION`: Force a specific protocol version for compatibility
 - `MCP_CURSOR_MODE`: Enable Cursor-specific compatibility adjustments

+## Use cases

+### Unified MCP config for multiple clients

+One practical use case is to maintain a **single MCP configuration file** that is shared across different MCP-capable clients (e.g. Cursor, Windsurf, Gemini-CLI, Codex, Claude Code, GitHub Copilot agents, etc.).

+Instead of configuring each client with its own list of MCP servers and duplicating secrets, you:

+- Configure all backend MCP servers (and their secrets) **once** in the aggregator config.
+- Point each client to the **same** `combine-mcp` binary with the same `MCP_CONFIG` file.
+- Let the aggregator handle prefixing, filtering and normalization of tools for every client.

+This has a few benefits:

+- **Single source of truth** for which MCP servers and tools are available.
+- **Centralized secret management** – API tokens and other credentials live only in the aggregator config.
+- **Consistent behaviour** across different IDEs/agents without per-client MCP reconfiguration.
+- **Secrets isolation** – no need to share secrets with AI agent tools directly.

 ## Tool Name Sanitization

 The MCP Aggregator automatically sanitizes tool names by replacing dashes with underscores.
 This is necessary because Cursor has a known issue where it cannot properly detect or use tools with dashes in their names.